 CHARLCOMBE PARISH COUNCIL MEETINGS:

-The next meeting of the Parish Council will be held on Tuesday 5th July 2022, at 7.00pm, at Lansdown and Langridge Village Hall.
-The agenda for the Parish Council Meeting will be posted here about a week before the meeting .
+The next meeting of the Charlcombe Parish Council will take place on Tuesday 16th January 2024 starting at 7.00pm, in the Foyer of St Stephens Church, Lansdown Road, Bath BA1 5SX.
+The agenda for the meeting will be published a week before the meeting .

 If you are a member of the public and would like to participate in the meeting, please email the Clerk at firstname.lastname@example.org no less than 24 hrs prior to the meeting.

 The draft minutes from the 31st October Parish Council meeting can be read here .

 Farming in Protected Landscapes – call for more projects

 Cotswolds National Landscape has had a great response so far, resulting in more than £2.5m being awarded to over 100 projects in the Cotswolds, but we’ve still a long way go.
 The programme is extended to March 2025, making an additional £1.76m available to farmers and land managers in the Cotswolds.

 The programme offers grants of up to £250k for projects that will: